diku-compSys/compSys-e2022-pub/lectureplan.md

  - COD: Computer Organization and Design, RISC-V Edition: The Hardware Software Interface, David A. Hennessy and John L. Patterson, 2nd edition, Morgan Kaufmann, ISBN: 978-0128203316
  - KR: James F. Kurose, Keith W. Ross: Computer Networking: A Top-Down Approach International Edition, 7th and global edition
  - JG: Modern C, Jens Gustedt, Oct.
 10, 2019, https://hal.inria.fr/hal-02383654/file/ModernC.pdf
- - OSTEP: Operating Systems: Three Easy Pieces, Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau
+ - OSTEP: Operating Systems: Three Easy Pieces, Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau. https://pages.cs.wisc.edu/~remzi/OSTEP/
  - BOH: Randal E. Bryant and David R. O'Hallaron.
 Computer Systems: A Programmers Perspective, 3rd and global edition (We will only use small sections of this book, provided as a pdf with the resources directory.
 Some additional optional reading is highlighted above for those with access to the full book)